LineageOS/lineage_wiki/_includes/templates/device_specific/before_install_nash.md

 ## Firmware Requirements

 Before following these instructions please ensure that the device is on the latest firmware available for your variant.
-To discern this, run the command `adb shell getprop ro.boot.hardware.sku`.
+To discern this, run the command `adb -d shell getprop ro.boot.hardware.sku`.
 Please refer to the table below to discern what the latest firmware for your variant is:

 | Variant | Version |
 |---------|---------|